aearl16/aearl16.github.io/src/hw2.md

 </html>
 ```

 The next piece was creating the new page and adding the draggable elements.
-Images are draggable by defualt for some reason.
+Images are draggable by default for some reason.
 I had to change the default draggable value for my image to false.
 That way the functionality could stay the same.

 - This is my header with my defined scripts, css, and other elements